walisc/WPooW/docs/CustomElements-UsingJavascript.md

 **Important Notes:-**

 * When you custom element use javascript to get the parsed value, you should set this value to a hidden input field in you read/edit view that has the name set to you element id.
-This will allow wpOOW to pick use the value correctly when a post is made
+This will allow wpOOW to pick up the value correctly when a post is made
 * All javascript that are enqueued using the the `EnqueueElementBaseScript` or `EnqueueElementScript` go through the twig template engine.
 This means you can use twig template placeholders in your javascript.
 This is useful for passing